 Times of change are ideal for considering the way leadership is enacted across a service and how leadership impacts on change management.
 They also present the chance to empower action by considering a more shared approach to leadership.

-The Guide to the National Quality Standard outlines key points for effective leadership (p.
-165):
+The National Quality Standard page on the ACECQA website outlines key points for effective leadership:

 - Effective leadership contributes to a positive organisational culture